Hannah Stern

 I also have a keen interest to communicate my science to a general audience, and to link fundamental research to commercial developments.
 For further details see the Media and Entrepreneurship link on my web page.

-I completed a PhD at Cambridge University under the supervision of Sir Professor Richard Friend.
+I completed a PhD (Physics) at Cambridge University under the supervision of Sir Professor Richard Friend.
 I have a Bachelor of Science (First Class Honours) in Chemistry from Otago University, New Zealand.

 Click here for my LinkedIn and google scholar pages.